 - Data analysis is limited

-Integrations Zapier, Mailchimp, Salesforce, Pipedrive, and many more
+Zapier, Mailchimp, Salesforce, Pipedrive, and many more

-Pricing Model Starter: $74 per month for two paid users
+Starter: $74 per month for two paid users

-Other plans: custom pricing based on usage
+Other plans: Custom pricing based on usage

 The platform's messenger app is more advanced than most competing products.
 It is highly customizable, providing a consistent branding experience.
 In addition, it is very flexible, requiring no technical or coding knowledge to embed in your apps and websites.